noah-caupp/cyber-portfolio/SECURITY+/error-log.md

 # Security+ Error Log

 ## How to use
-Whenever I miss a question, I log it here in 60 seconds.
+Whenever I miss a question, I log it here.
 The goal is to reduce repeat misses.

 ---